EdsonBueno/focus_detector/README.md

 # Focus Detector

 Get notified every time your widget appears or disappears from the screen.

 Similar to `onResume()`/`onPause()` on Android and `viewDidAppear()`/`viewDidDisappear()` on iOS.

 Focus Detector fires callbacks for you whenever something happens to take or give your widget focus.
 Such an event might be, for instance, the user:
 - Navigating to or from another screen;
-- Turning the device’s screen on or off with your app opened;
+- Turning the device’s screen on or off while your widget is visible;
-- Switching to or from another app;
+- Switching to or from another app while your widget is visible;
-- Scrolling your widget on and off the screen;
+- Scrolling your widget in or out the screen;

 ## Usage